Edward Ardizzone: Second World War

 In the Second World War, after a short spell serving in an anti-aircraft unit, Ardizzone was assigned to the War Office by the War Artists' Advisory Committee and posted overseas as a full-time official war artist.
-He first served with the British Expeditionary Force and depicted its retreat through France and Belgium before it was evacuated back to Britain from Boulogne in May 1940.
+He first served with the British Expeditionary Force and depicted its retreat through France and Belgium before he was evacuated back to Britain from Boulogne in May 1940.
 In Britain, he recorded troops at their training camps and spent nights sketching in the London Underground, where tube tunnels were being used as air-raid shelters during the Blitz.
 Ardizzone spent the early part of 1941 travelling around Scotland.
-In January 1942 he recorded the arrival of American troops in Northern Ireland.
-In March of that year he went to Cairo and joined the British First Army on its march to Tunisia, and then joined the Eighth Army.
-By July 1943 Ardizzone was in Sicily, where he witnessed combat at close quarters, and unusually for him, painted the aftermath of the fighting.
+In January 1942, he recorded the arrival of American troops in Northern Ireland.
+In March of that year, he went to Cairo and joined the British First Army on its march to Tunisia, and then joined the Eighth Army.
+By July 1943, Ardizzone was in Sicily, where he witnessed combat at close quarters, and unusually for him, painted the aftermath of the fighting.
 He travelled on through Italy with the Eighth Army until April 1944, when he flew to Algiers, from where he sailed back to Britain.
-In June 1944 he went to France during the Allied invasion, but by September 1944 was back in Italy.
+In June 1944, he went to France during the Allied invasion, but by September 1944 was back in Italy.
 He again travelled widely there and witnessed the fall of Reggio Calabria and Naples.
 He spent the winter of 1944 in Italy before travelling to Germany for the final months of the War.
 By the time Ardizzone returned to England in May 1945 he had completed almost 400 sketches and watercolours of the War, most of which, along with his wartime diaries, are held at the Imperial War Museum.
 His early experiences between Arras and Boulogne are illustrated and described in his book Baggage to the Enemy (London 1941), while Diary of a War Artist, published in 1974, described his later experiences during the conflict.